ProjectLibertyLabs/gateway/docs/src/Run/IPFS.md

 ipfs id
 ```

-This command returns your node's Peer ID, which you can share for others to access your content.
+This command returns your node's Peer ID, which you can share so others may access your content.

 You can also monitor your node's performance: